chworthey/cs-studio-site/src/main/data/pageMarkdown/career.md

 Imagine what it was like to be a person born in another time with different technology.
 The only constant for technology has always been change.
-People throughout history have instigated change as well as managed changed.
-All of us seem to flow with the change like water.

 ## Human Computers